-Results: Races across the Connecticut
+Election results across Connecticut

 Bridgeport

-- According to the Connecticut Post, Ernie Newton has been elected to City Council Newton, a former state legislator, had been convicted of campaign finance fraud in 2015.
+- Ernie Newton has been elected to City Council, Newton, a former state legislator, had been convicted of campaign finance fraud in 2015.

+- He is returning to Bridgeport city politics as City Councilor for the 139th

 Bristol

-Note: This page will be updated as results come in.
-For more specific results, click here for the Secretary of the State website.